PLSysSec/usenix_login_rlbox/login.md

 There is a practical alternative to today's trust-everything model: we can enforce least privilege by sandboxing libraries.
 Thus, minimizing the damage inflicted by buggy or malicous libraries.
-While this may sound radical at first glance, it is often not a significant departure from how we use libraries today.
+While this may sound radical at first glance, in our experience it is often not a significant departure from how we use libraries today.

 As a result of basic principles of modularity and good interface design, most libraries do not require unfettered access to the processes entire address